 Here’s the thing.
 All this rejoinder means is, “Chill out.
 You’re new here, and we’ll get to it eventually.”

 The rural drug epidemic is real.
 REAL.
 Some places have crack or meth problems.
 Our area has a pill problem and a lot of larceny associated with it.
-Awareness = prevention, and preventing crime is the best-case scenario.
+Awareness = prevention.

 • Check out online crime maps